Disentangling the influence of excitation energy and compound nucleus angular momentum on fission fragment angular momentum

-In their research, Wilson \textit{et al.} \cite{wilsonAngularMomentumGeneration2021} studied neutron-induced fission of $^{232}$Th and $^{238}$U at about 2 MeV incident energy, as well as spontaneous fission of $^{252}$Cf. From their results they concluded that a FFs' angular momentum does not depend on the fissioning system; however, the CN angular momenta in these cases are all close to zero.
-Combining their findings with our results implies that while a part of the FF angular momentum comes from the fission process itself, it is also influenced by the angular momentum present in the CN.
+In their research, Wilson \textit{et al.} \cite{wilsonAngularMomentumGeneration2021} studied neutron-induced fission of $^{232}$Th and $^{238}$U at about 2 MeV incident energy, as well as spontaneous fission of $^{252}$Cf. From their results they concluded that a FFs' angular momentum does not depend on the fissioning system.
+The same lack of dependency is observed by Sears et al. \cite{Sears2021118} in their IYR compilation.
+They show, for a number of thermal neutron-induced fission reactions, that the measured IYR do not depend on the mass of the fissioning nuclei.
+However, the considered reactions dominantly have small CN angular momenta.
+Combining these findings with our results would imply that while a part of the FF angular momentum comes from the fission process itself, it is also influenced by the angular momentum present in the CN.

 Based on our results, one can estimate a lower limit of the additional angular momentum of a FF that is due to an increase in CN angular momentum.
 Using the TALYS code, we have estimated the additional angular momentum that a FF needs to have to increase the observed IYR by 0.15.
 We found that, on average, this increase needs to be at least one unit of $\hbar$.
 This would imply that at least 2 $\hbar$ out of the additional 4-5 $\hbar$ (\textit{i.e.}, $>$40 \%) goes to the FFs' angular momenta, while a maximum of 3 $\hbar$ (\textit{i.e.}, $<$60\%) is converted into orbital angular momentum or dissipated via emission of pre-fission neutrons.
-A more careful calculation could be done using methods outlined in Refs.\cite{RakAM,GaoAM,Al-Adili2019}.
+A detailed calculation could be done using methods outlined in Refs.\cite{rakopoulosFirstIsomericYield2018,GaoAM,Al-Adili2019}.
 The values given here should be considered as a conservative estimate of a lower limit.

 Finally, we note that the data may suggest a possible dependency of the observed IYR increase on the FP mass, which may be less pronounced in the region of symmetric fission.
 This could mean that a larger portion of the additional angular momentum is transmitted to the FFs in asymmetric fission compared to symmetric fission.
 To investigate this hypothesis, more data is needed for isotopes in the region around mass number A=116, where several suitable isomers exist.